primerates/PrimeRateLanding/replit.md

 # Prime Rate Home Loans - Landing Page

 ## Overview
-This project is a professional mortgage lending landing page for Prime Rate Home Loans, built with React, designed to convert visitors into loan applicants.
-It features a clean, trustworthy design inspired by major financial institutions and focuses on lead generation through multiple contact forms (pre-approval, rate tracking, general inquiries), all integrated with email notifications.
-The business vision is to streamline the mortgage application process and enhance lead management.
+This project is a professional mortgage lending landing page for Prime Rate Home Loans, built with React.
+Its primary purpose is lead generation, converting visitors into loan applicants through various contact forms (pre-approval, rate tracking, general inquiries) integrated with email notifications.
+The business vision is to streamline the mortgage application process and enhance lead management through a clean, trustworthy design inspired by major financial institutions.

 ## User Preferences
 Preferred communication style: Simple, everyday language.